wclr/watchalive/README.md

 Advantages over other solutions like `livereload`, `live-server`, `browser-sync`, etc:

-- Only served files are watched.
+- Watches only files served to client(s).
-- Caches watched/served files, so loading time of dev page is faster.
+- Caches watched files, so loading time of client page is faster.
-- Flexible custom routes and proxies configuration support.
 - Simple transpiler plugin system, allows you to serve any sources like `*.coffee, *.scss, *.less, etc` in transparent manner without need to have compiled version on the drive.
-- Watch dependencies of transpiled files for changed, recompiles and notice (or even send source data) to client.
 - It notifies client side about particular changes (by default send list of changed files urls).
 - It can send sources of changed files.
+- Watch dependencies of transpiled files for changed.
 - You can do with this what ever you want, reload page, do live refresh of css styles, or hot replacement of JS modules, rerun test, whatever.
-- You can even implement what `browser-sync` does by using custom events that connected clients can send to each other (NOT IMPLEMENTED yet, can be easily added).
+- Flexible custom routes and proxies configuration support.

 ## Current State

-- It is currently in active development and use.
+- It is currently in quite active development and use.
-- API is not stable (but very simple, thus unlikely to change much)
-- Docs are not very tidy.
-- Bugs are possible.

-You can ask questions on Gitter:
+- You can even ask questions on Gitter chanel:

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/whitecolor/watchalive?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)